albertvisser/scripts/readme.rst

     some functions that can be used to control a mongodb database server

-    a function to copy html files into the nginx server root
+    a function to copy html files into the nginx server root and one to subsequently edit it, same for doing this with the apache server root

     a couple of functions to help with the internalization of source files

+    a function to set up a Python source tree in a standardized way

     functions replacing the check- and push-scripts mentioned below